Where to get help

 Country toll-free (landlines): 1800 653 203

-Psychologists provide a wide range of coping strategies to help people deal with negative thoughts and behaviours that affect our mental health and wellbeing.
+Psychologists provide a wide range of coping strategies to help people deal with negative thoughts and

 To find a psychologist visit the Australian Psychological Society website: www.psychology.org.au/findapsychologist or speak to your GP who will be able to put you in contact with an appropriate psychologist